-The anti-lock brake system lamp momentarily illuminates when the ignition is turned on.
+This lamp momentarily illuminates when you turn the ignition on.
 If the light does not illuminate during start-up, remains on or flashes, the anti-lock brake system may be disabled and may need to be serviced.

-If the anti-lock brake system is disabled, normal braking is still effective.
+(I) (P) If the anti-lock brake system is disabled, normal braking is still effective.
 If the brake warning lamp illuminates with the parking brake released, have your brake system serviced immediately.